PrestaShop/docs/src/content/1.7/contribute/contribution-guidelines/_index.md

 ## Work on a separate branch

-Each time you want to work on a contribution, create a dedicated branch, based on the appropriate branch from the project (described below).
-Using separate branches for your contributions will allow you to update your contributions easily during the code review process, and submit multiple contributions at the same time.
+Each time you want to work on a contribution, create a local dedicated branch based on the appropriate project branch (described below).
+Using separate branches for your contributions will allow you to submit multiple contributions at the same time, and update your contributions easily during the code review process.

-## Choosing the right base branch
+### Choosing the right base branch

-Contributions may be made to the appropriate branch, depending on the nature of your change.
+Contributions may be made to the appropriate branch, depending on the nature of your change:

 * **Develop**.
 New features, bug fixes, improvements.
 Contributions merged here will be released in the next minor or major version.
 * **Patch version branch** (eg. 1.7.4.x).
 For critical bug fixes and regressions only.
 Contributions merged here will be released in a patch version.

 {{% callout %}}
 ##### About supported branches

 PrestaShop only accepts contributions on branches which are subject to new releases.